Clean language interviewing

-A coherent research strategy based on ‘clean’ principles.
+A coherent research strategy based on 'clean' principles.

 CLI is also an integral part of a new action research methodology, Modelling Shared Reality which suggests that by paying careful attention to the language they use, qualitative researchers can reduce undesired influence and unintended bias during all stages of research—design, data gathering, analysis and reporting.

 History

 Clean interviewing derived from clean language, the language model of therapeutic processes devised by David Grove which has since found application in education, business, organisational change, health and academic research.

 Grove devised the principles of clean language in the 1980s and continued to develop a specific question set until his death in 2008.
 Although Owen first suggested applying clean language to phenomenological research in 1996, it was not until 2010 that the first systematic research into the veracity of the method was conducted and published in the British Journal of Management.

 Another milestone is the publication of Clean Language Interviewing: Principles and Applications for Researchers and Practitioners.
-It consists of four chapters introducing the method and eleven chapters detailing the application of CLI to fields such as: journalism in Malaysia; the experience of neurodifferent job applicants in the UK; parents of children diagnosed with encephalopathy in France; modelling an excellent case manager of neurodiverse offenders in the UK; conflict resolution with gang leaders in Haiti; management systems auditing in Japan; serious injury or fatality investigations in the US, among others.
+It consists of four chapters introducing the method and eleven chapters detailing the application of CLI to fields such as: journalism in Malaysia; the experience of autistic job applicants in the UK; parents of children diagnosed with encephalopathy in France; modelling an excellent case manager of autistic offenders in the UK; conflict resolution with gang leaders in Haiti; management systems auditing in Japan; serious injury or fatality investigations in the US, among others.